stampit-org/stampit/docs/API.md

   stampit().refs({ // Assigns the mongoose connection object.
     dbConnection: mongoose.connection
   })
-  .init(function () { // Connecting to the DB when creating the object.
+  .init(function () { // Connecting to the DB upon creating an object.
     if (!this.dbConnection.readyState) {
       this.connection.open(this.connectionConfig);
       this.log('Opening a DB connection');